 OBSERVATION: Implementation of the above rule prevents race conditions between multiple software entities attempting to edit the system configuration file simultaneously.
-The term exclusive access refers to exclusive file access mechanisms exposed by the operating system.

-RULE: A software Resource Manager's installation software SHALL NOT overwrite or remove an existing system configuration file.
+RULE: A software Resource Manager or its installation software SHALL NOT overwrite or remove an existing system configuration file.